Returning Member? Login to retrieve information from your previous registration.

 Practice or BCC Sharks Event Reporting Procedure

-1. Swimmer and/or parent should notify the head coach and/or BCCS board president of the incident.
+1. The swimmer and/or parent should notify the head coach and/or BCCS board president of the incident.

-2. Head coach and/or BCCS board president will address the situation with involved parties.
+2. The head coach and/or BCCS board president will address the situation with the involved parties.

-3. Depending on the incident and what was found through investigation of the incident, disciplinary action will occur.
+3. Depending on the incident and what was found through the investigation, disciplinary action will occur.

-4. The Head Coach and/or board President will meet with involved parties to discuss the results of the incident investigation and disciplinary actions, if any.
+4. The head coach and/or board president will meet with the involved parties to discuss the results of the incident investigation and disciplinary actions, if any.

-If the problem continues, is significant or chronic, the coach or volunteer will bring the issue to the Head Coach and/or board President and the following procedures will be triggered*:
+If the problem continues, is significant or chronic, the coach or volunteer will bring the issue to the head coach and/or board president, triggering the following procedure*:

-1. Head Coach and/or board President will issue an Official Warning.
-The First Official Warning of a breach of the Code of Conduct will be communicated directly to the offender by the Head Coach and/or board President.
-An email documenting it will be sent from the Board to the offender and/or offender’s parent/guardian.
+1. The head coach and/or board president will issue an Official Warning.
+The First Official Warning of a breach of the Code of Conduct will be communicated directly to the offender by the head coach and/or board president.
+An email documenting it will be sent from the board to the offender and/or the offender’s parent/guardian.

-2. The next breach of the Code of Conduct will be called the Second Official Warning.
-This will require a conference between the Head Coach, a Board member, the offender and/or the offender’s parent/guardian.
+2. The next breach of the Code of Conduct will lead to a Second Official Warning.
+This will require a conference between the head coach, a board member, the offender, and/or the offender’s parent/guardian.
 This Second Official Warning may result in removal from the next swim meet and/or practice.
-Notification will be sent from the Board to the offender and/or offender’s parent/guardian via email.
+A notification will be sent from the board to the offender and/or the offender’s parent/guardian via email.
 Future consequences will be spelled out explicitly.

 3. A third breach of the Code of Conduct will result in removal from the team.
-There will be no reimbursement of team fees with this situation.
+There will be no reimbursement of team fees in a situation like this.

-*The BCCS board reserves the right to immediately dismiss any swimmer or family from the team for egregious behavior including, but not limited to, theft, vandalism, drugs, any action that bring physical harm to others or any other violent behavior.
+*The BCCS board reserves the right to immediately dismiss any swimmer or family from the team for egregious behavior, including but not limited to theft, vandalism, drug use, any action that brings physical harm to others, or any other violent behavior.

 Meet Reporting Procedure

-All meet and NWSC events are governed by the NWSC Code of Conduct polices, reporting and penalties guideline.
-However, all behavior by BCCS swimmers, parents or other team participants should also be done in accordance with the BCCS Code of conduct and those expectations and penalties also apply.
+All meet and NWSC events are governed by the NWSC Code of Conduct polices, reporting, and penalties guidelines.
+However, all behavior by BCCS swimmers, parents, or other team participants should also align with the BCCS Code of Conduct (with those expectations and penalties also applying).

 ATHLETE PROTECTION POLICIES